Grouping Information So It's Easier to Understand

-When the items are categorized, the "information" on the tray is much easier to make sense of and retain.
-And there's no need to look at each item individually: You can skim the tray and grasp exactly what is being presented.
-This process of grouping information so that the intended audience easily understands it is known as "chunking”.
+When the items are categorized, the "information" on the tray is much easier to understand and retain.
+And there's no need to look at each item individually, as you can skim the tray and see exactly what's being presented.
+This process of grouping information to make it clearer and more memorable is known as "chunking."

 Evidence that chunking works is all around us:

 - Telephone numbers and credit card numbers are typically chunked in groups of three or four digits.